Shanmukhsai22/Kaaj_company_assignment/README.md

-# Florida Business Search Project
+# Florida Business Search Web Scrapping Project

 A web application that allows users to search and retrieve business information from the Florida Secretary of State website.
 The project consists of a Python/Flask backend with Playwright for web scraping, a Supabase database for storage, and a React frontend for the user interface.